AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

   **pref.enforce.paused.notification**

-Enforce notification about paused protection even when notification icon is set to Disabled.
+Enforce notification about paused protection even when notification icon is set to Disabled (for Android below Oreo).

   **pref.root.clear.youtube**